 The first tip to find the Champagne Spa at Boat Harbour in Port Stephens is to get to the Boat Harbour whale watch lookout.
 Our family took public transportation to Boat Harbour from where we stayed at Middle Rock (Ingenia lodging).
 That itself was an experience!

 We took the Port Stephens public bus transportation from where we were staying at Ingenia Middle Rock.
 It went all the way to Boat Harbour which only took about 10 minutes.
-The ride was punctual and only costs us a few dollars for our family of four.
+The ride was punctual and only cost us a few dollars for our family of four.
 However, the hard part was getting back since it ran the return route less.

-The bus doesn’t run often and we ended up having to wait about an hour until the next one came through on our way back.
-But, I’m not complaining and was thankful for the low cost transportation Port Stephens offered!
+The bus doesn’t run often, and we ended up having to wait about an hour until the next one came through on our way back.
+But I’m not complaining and was thankful for the low-cost transportation Port Stephens offered!

-Do a Google Search for Boat Harbour Whale Watch Lookout
+Step 3: Google Search “Boat Harbour Whale Watch Lookout”

 Do a google search for “Boat Harbour whale watch lookout.”
 Use these directions to get to Boat Harbour.
 Go to the whale watch lookout.